nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/1-quick-start.md

 But if [you already have your system ready for native development](/en/docs/getting-started/installation), you can start by using the [vue-cli-template](https://github.com/nativescript-vue/vue-cli-template):

-**Supported features**

--   `.vue` single file components
--   Vuex&mdash;state management (opt-in)
--   NativeScript themes
--   Application presets

-> **Note**: If you choose to install DevTools, you won't be able to use `tns preview`, as the Preview app doesn't support one of the plugins DevTools uses.

 ```shell
 $ npm install -g @vue/cli @vue/cli-init
 $ vue init nativescript-vue/vue-cli-template <project-name>